Valuable Monet Jewelry Marks: Identification & Dating Guide

 How to Identify & Date Vintage Monet Jewelry?

-You can identify & date your vintage Monet jewelry with the help of brand, location, and material marks on its clasps and chains.
+You can identify and date your vintage Monet jewelry with the help of brand, location, and material marks on its clasps and chains.
 The new 1970 – 1980s models might have a patent and designer mark, but those would be stamped, unlike the desirable embossed marks!

 1. Monet Jewelry Marks & Hangtags